 You’ve Got This!

 Don’t be scared to mess up, or do the wrong thing.
 As long as it’s thoughtful, it’s going to be awesome.
-Oh, and don’t forget to give yourself some love!
+And don’t forget to give yourself some love!
 Buy yourself some cake, get yourself that trinket.
 You can be your own special someone too!